Photo: Jesper Værn Jensen

 The artist Carsten Höller and donated by

 Are you adventurous enough to try the fastest and wildest art installation in Copenhagen?
-At Danish Architecture Center you can challenge your senses on a unique 40-meter, 4-story slide spiraling down from the Exhibition Forum to our Design Shop and Welcome area.
+Challenge your senses on a unique 40-meter, 4-story spiral slide.

 We look forward to welcoming you to the ride of your life.
 DAC Slide has been created by the internationally renowned German-Belgian artist Carsten Höller, who has made similar artworks in the form of slides at leading museums around the world, including Tate Modern in London.
-Höller’s impressive art piece at DAC is, however, the first in Scandinavia.
 It is an interactive art installation, an attraction, a piece of architecture and a “tool to study emotions in yourself and in other people”, says Höller.

 We are very grateful that the Ny Carlsberg Foundation has chosen to donate the large art installation DAC Slide to our fantastic building.

 You will find the art installation at the Exhibition Forum – next to our Gallery stairs, which you of course still can use, if you don’t dare to zip down the fast track – DAC Slide.